weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Limit the size of the result set

-To specify a maximum number of result object, use `limit`.
+To specify a maximum number of result objects, use `limit`.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">